 Once you are done simply 'save draft' or 'submit'.

 From the dashboard simply select 'Goals' or 'OKRs'.

 This screen will show your currently active goals or OKRs.
-Clicking the 'chart' button will allow you to view the full history and see any related goals or objectives.

 Any goal you add during this process will be added to your weekly update and tracked in Weekly10.